SkillWrapper: Generative Predicate Invention for Task-level Robot Planning: Reproducibility Statement

 \subsection{Example Tasks}

-Here, we provide additional examples of the tasks, using planning problem from the evaluation data.
-Specifically, Robotouille tasks use images generated by the simulator, Franka tasks use images taken by a fixed camera in front of the robot, and Bimanual Kuka tasks use images taken by its egocentric camera.
+We provide examples of the skill planning problems for evaluation.
+Specifically, Robotouille uses images generated by the simulator, Franka uses images taken by a camera in front of the robot, and Bimanual Kuka uses images taken by its egocentric camera.
+For impossible tasks, the impossibilities can be caused by not having a intermediate place for stack permutation (Fig.~\ref{app:impossible_burger}) or limiting by the current skill set (Fig.~\ref{app:impossible_franka}), e.g., cleaning up a filled mug or spreading ranch on the plate.